mkallipo/mkallipo.github.io/_pages/research.md

 # Preprints

-- M. Kallipoliti, S. Chatzopoulos, M. Baglioni, E. Adamidi, P. Koloveas, and T. Vergoulis, [From raw affiliations to organization identifiers](https://arxiv.org/abs/2505.07577){:target="_blank"} (2025)

-- M. Kallipoliti and P. Papasoglu, A new topological characterization of the plane.
+- M. Kallipoliti and P. Papasoglu, A new topological characterization of the plane (from a time long, long ago).

 ---